 Some History on The Flower District

-The Flower District, which can be found on 28th between 6th and 7th streets on the west side of Manhattan, dates back to almost a century ago.
+The Flower District, which can be found on 28th between 6th and 7th streets on the west side of Manhattan, dates back almost a century ago.
 New York operated as one of the biggest merchant-manufacturing centers in the world, in one of the biggest natural harbors in the world, with well-known districts like the meatpacking, garment, and of course, The Flower District.
 Mostly run by immigrants, Eastern Europe, particularly Greece, identified an untapped market: providing flowers for department stores, funeral homes, and hotels; it has changed a bit since the early days.

 Many immigrants still work in The Flower District these days.
 The clients have changed.
-The flower shops in the district still sell to hotels, retail stores, wedding and funeral clients, but now they make a living selling to clients from Christian Louboutin and Barney’s for window displays, just to name a few of the biggies.
+The flower shops in the district still sell to hotels, retail stores, and wedding and funeral clients, but now they make a living selling to clients from Christian Louboutin and Barney’s for window displays, just to name a few of the biggies.
 A client that is unexpected, is on the rise, and one that I’m sure they hadn’t planned, is the influencer.

 A New Day for The Flower District